- Homework Help

 International Reading Association – The International Reading Association collects and publishes booklists to help young people find books they will enjoy reading.
 On this web site, see the lists from Children’s Choices, Teachers’ Choices and Young Adults’ Choices.
 Titles are submitted by young adults, teachers and librarians from around the United States.

-The National Book Foundation – The National Book Foundation presents the National Book Awards this month; it’s also National Book Month.
-Take a look at past National Book Award winners, book trivia, book lists, and much more on the organization’s web site.
+The National Book Foundation – The National Book Foundation presents the National Book Awards.
+Take a look at past National Book Award winners, book trivia, book lists, and much more on the organization’s website.

 The New York Times First Chapters – The New York Times conveniently posts the first chapters of a dozen or so new fiction and non-fiction titles each week.
 They’ve also archived the first chapters of hundreds of titles.
 Each book links to the Time’s review (you’ll need to register online with the Times, but it’s free).
 There’s a section on authors, and a discussion forum as well.